gatlinnewhouse/reedquest/content/posts/2013-03-14-reed-sees-more-post-docs-in-past-two-years.md

 ---
 title: Reed Sees More Post-Docs in Past Two Years
 authors:
-  - "Michael Song"
+- Michael Song
 type: post
-date: 2013-03-14T08:31:02+00:00
+date: 2013-03-14 08:31:02 +0000
-excerpt: |
-  The number of post-docs in Biology, Phycology, and Chemistry at Reed increased over the past two years, but their presence remains largely unnoticed.
-There are currently four post-docs, and one more is expected to arrive by April.

-  At Reed, Post-docs act as liaisons between students and facility, especially in the realms of research.
+excerpt: "The number of post-docs in Biology, Phycology, and Chemistry at Reed increased over the past two years, but their presence remains largely unnoticed.
+There are currently four post-docs, and one more is expected to arrive by April.  \n\nAt Reed, Post-docs act as liaisons between students and facility, especially in the realms of research.
 In contrast, post-docs in research universities primarily deal with pursuing their own research to develop skills needed for their profession.
-While at Reed, the post-doc experience is non-traditional, as greater interaction with undergrads creates a mentor-mentee relationship.
+While at Reed, the post-doc experience is non-traditional, as greater interaction with undergrads creates a mentor-mentee relationship.\n"
-url: /2013/03/14/reed-sees-more-post-docs-in-past-two-years/
+url: "/2013/03/14/reed-sees-more-post-docs-in-past-two-years/"
 categories:
 - Features
 - Top Stories

 ---
 <p style="text-align: center;">